danteguti12/gans/README.md

 # gans
 Generative Adversarial Networks

--simpleucgan: Simple Unconditional Generative Adversarial Network trained on the MNIST Fashion dataset.
+Simpleucgan: Simple Unconditional Generative Adversarial Network trained on the MNIST Fashion dataset.

--musicGAN: trains a similar network to that of the simpleucgan on song spectrograms
+MusicGAN: Trains a similar network to that of the simpleucgan on song spectrograms